IPART helps NSW residents get safe and reliable services at a fair price. We are:

 Since 1992 IPART has been conducting reviews across areas that affect the people of NSW.
 We conduct reviews across water, energy, public transport and local government.
-We also conduct reviews of other industries and topics when the NSW Government asks us to.
+We also conduct commissioned reviews of other industries and topics when the NSW Government asks us to.

 A government-appointed Tribunal of three permanent members, and occasionally temporary members, leads IPART.
 It is advised by a Secretariat of highly experienced economists, financial analysts, lawyers, engineers and other professionals.